 Frequently Asked Questions

-Brandon McInerney is currently incarcerated at the California Correctional Center
+Brandon McInerney is incarcerated at the California Correctional Facility

-Brandon McInerney is eligible for parole in 2025, his max release date is 2032
+Brandon McInerney is eligible for release in 2025